pvcraven/arcade_book/source/chapters/02_what_is_a_programming_language/index.rst

 .. _source code: https://en.wikipedia.org/wiki/Source_code
 .. _compiler: https://en.wikipedia.org/wiki/Compiler

+.. note:: A compiler turns human-readable code into machine code.

 After I compile the source code into compiled code,
 I can run the compiled code.
 I can give the compiled code to someone else and they can run it.
 They do not need the source code